PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Setup_Bolt.md

           ifconfig

-2) All the name ports start with "en" you can see them on the left of your terminal.
+2) All the name ports starting with "en" you can see them on the left of your terminal.

     - Power ON Bolt.